 |Language :||Hindi, Garhwali & English|

-The Sacred Origin Of the Yamuna
+Yamunotri Glacier - The Sacred Origin of the Yamuna

-The Garhwal Himalayas have been blessed with some of the holiest Hindu pilgrimage sites and Yamunotri is one such.
+The Garhwal Himalayas have been blessed with some of the holiest Hindu pilgrimage sites and Yamunotri temple is one such.
 One of the Char Dhams according to Hindu mythology, Yamunotri is the origin of the sacred river Yamuna.
 Famous for its thermal springs and glaciers, it is one of the most important stopovers on the itinerary of the Hindu pilgrim.
 According to an old legend, Asit Muni, the revered sage, used to reside here.

-Perched at an altitude of 3293 meters above sea level, Yamunotri is located in the Uttarkashi district of the northern state of Uttar Pradesh.
+Perched at an altitude of 3293 meters above sea level, Yamunotri is located in the Uttarkashi district of the northern state of Uttaranchal.
 It is very close to the Indo-Chinese border and is surrounded by the Himalayan offshoots on all sides.
 Yamunotri, lies near the Bandarpunch Mountain, which is 6315 m high and lies to the north.
-The glacial lake of Saptarishi Kund, on the Kalind Parbat, at an altitude of 4421 m, is the real source of the Yamuna River.
-Yamunotri is at a distance of 278 km from Dehradun, 236 km from Rishikesh, 176 km from Chamba, and 21 km from Sanya Chatti.
+The glacial lake of Saptarishi Kund trek, on the Kalind Parbat, at an altitude of 4421 m, is the real source of the Yamuna River.
+Yamunotri trek is at a distance of 278 km from Dehradun, 236 km from Rishikesh, 176 km from Chamba, and 21 km from Sanya Chatti.
 It remains cool even during summers.
 The winters are snow-bound and temperatures fall below 0°C. One is advised to carry light or heavy woolens depending on the time of visit.